What time is the Austrian Grand Prix? Start time, TV coverage and race guide - TheNewsTrace

 Racing followers rejoice, the 2020 Formulation 1 season will lastly shift into gear this weekend with the first of an Austrian Grand Prix double-header.

-Resulting from the shortened F1 2020 race calendar, two Grands Prix shall be held at the Crimson Bull Ring on back-to-back weekends.
+Attributable to the shortened F1 2020 race calendar, two Grands Prix will likely be held at the Crimson Bull Ring on back-to-back weekends.

-Drivers shall be determined to get again onto the observe and into the thick of the motion after a chronic low season, none extra so than reigning champion Lewis Hamilton.
+Drivers will likely be determined to get again onto the observe and into the thick of the motion after a chronic low season, none extra so than reigning champion Lewis Hamilton.

+Unique: In The Pit Lane with David Croft – Austrian Grand Prix

-The Mercedes star is gunning for his seventh F1 World Championship title this yr, a crown that will see him degree Michael Schumacher’s legendary whole.
+The Mercedes star is gunning for his seventh F1 World Championship title this 12 months, a crown that might see him stage Michael Schumacher’s legendary whole.

-Sparks will inevitably fly at the Austrian Grand Prix this weekend, and RadioTimes.com has you coated with every thing it is advisable to learn about the weekend together with race begin time, TV coverage particulars and the weekend schedule.
+Sparks will inevitably fly at the Austrian Grand Prix this weekend, and RadioTimes.com has you lined with the whole lot you could find out about the weekend together with race begin time, TV coverage particulars and the weekend schedule.

 When is the Austrian Grand Prix?

-The Austrian Grand Prix takes place on Sunday fifth July 2020 and shall be the first race of the 2020 Formulation 1 season.
+The Austrian Grand Prix takes place on Sunday fifth July 2020 and will likely be the first race of the 2020 Formulation 1 season.

 Remarkably, it is going to go forward on the date it was initially meant previous to lockdown.